Update on plans to get the Bridport bioregion into the Doughnut (and other crazy/ genius ideas)

 Then, on Thursday 12 January, after dropping my kids of at Bridport Primary, I strolled through Happy Island to Bradpole to meet Sheri in person.
 She showed me all the places she's been trying to increase biodiversity and beauty in Bradpole by planting flowers, trees and shurbs.
 And told me about all the opposition she's faced from neighbours who seemingly don't like trees and flower.
 Or change of any kind, apparently.
 And then we went to have a cuppa with her delightful friends Joy and Ivor, local artists whose beautifully colourful home was like stepping into one of their paintings.

-Curing my Community Defitict Disoder
+Curing my Community Deficit Disorder

 As I shared with Sheri, Joy, and Ivor, as we sat drinking tea together: at this stage I was already considering all my crazy/ genius plans to be a HUGE success.
 Because here I was, with them, my new friends, connecting as humans.
 Just being able to be alongside eachother when life is a bit pants is of immense value when most of us a suffering from what I call Community Deficit Disorder (more on that later).